 Summer Reading Visits were completed for BPS school by staff across departments.
-We spoke to about 2,500 students at all the elementary, middle, and high schools.
+We spoke to ### elementary students, and 800 high school students.

 City of Birmingham

 Craft has attended weekly City of Birmingham staff meetings.
 The meetings are being held via Zoom.
 Miller submits content for the monthly and quarterly newsletter and Craft submits an update to the City Manager to be discussed as part of his report during the last Commission meeting of each month.